Notable Showbiz Deaths of 2014by TrekFan1 | created - 07 Feb 2014 | updated - 22 Feb 2018 | Public

 2 March 1956 – 22 January 2014

 Akkineni Nageshwara Rao was born on September 20, 1923 in Venkataraghavapuram, Krishna District, Andhra Pradesh, India as Akkineni Nageswara Rao.
-He was an actor and producer, known for Laila Majnu (1949), Seeta Rama Jananam (1944) and Sri Krishnarjuna Yudham (1963).
-He was married to Annapurna ...
+He was an actor and producer, known for Meghasandesam (1983), Laila Majnu (1949) and Aatma Bandhuvulu (1987).
+He was married to Annapurna Akkineni.
+He ...

 Legendary Telugu film actor